Thursday, April 16, 2009

 ** Although Conventional Tomography is almost obsolete and has been replaced in most places with Computerized Tomograpy, it is still used in different procedures.**

 Linear Tomography is a very simplistic radiological technique.
 In a straight line, the x-ray tube moves in one direction while the film moves in the opposite direction.
 As they move, a fulcrum is created and is the only point that remains stationary.
 During this occurrence of motion, details from only one region remains in sharp focus.
 Details from other planes in the object are blurred and effectively removed from the image.
+At whatever level the fulcrum is located in the part being radiographed, it is the point that remains in sharp focus in the image.
+The further away from the "Pivot Point" or "fulcrum" ( either above or below) the more motion.

 In addition to Linear Tomography, other types of film and tube motions have been used.
 These motions include circular, elliptical, trispiral, figure 8, and hypocycloidal.